oit-ipbl/image_processing/basics/basics_02.md

 if __name__ == '__main__':
     main()
 ```
-- The following line in `video_recorder.py` is to open the VideoWriter for preparing the video-image recording.
+- The following line in `video_recorder.py` is in order to open the VideoWriter for preparing the video-image recording.
     ```python
     writer = cv2.VideoWriter(video_name, cv2.VideoWriter_fourcc(*"H264"), fps, (int(wt), int(ht)))
     ```
     - `cv2.VideoWriter_fourcc(*"H264")` specifies the codec of the recording.
 You can use the H264 codec if there is a codec file in the code folder.
     - You can see the arguments and more details of `VideoWriter()` [here](https://docs.opencv.org/3.4/dd/d9e/classcv_1_1VideoWriter.html)
 - It can be started to record the video-image to `video_name` file when the user presses `r` key.
 And its recording is stopped when the user presses presses `q` key.
 It's implemented with the value in `recflag` flag.
-- The following line in `video_recorder.py` is to write the frame on the file.
+- The following line in `video_recorder.py` is in order to write the frame on the file.
     ```python
     writer.write(frame)
     ```
-- The following line in `video_recorder.py` is to close the writer before it's finished the program.
+- The following line in `video_recorder.py` is in order to close the writer before it's finished the program.
     ```python
     writer.release()
     ```